-We're bespoke aluminium extrusion specialists.
+We specialise in aluminium extrusions and profiles.
 We’ll take your project from design to delivery, managing every step and ensuring the highest quality extrusion and fabrication solutions every time.

 Together with our global network of expert partners, we can supply your business with custom extruded aluminium profiles and components, including extruded sections up to 15” (400mm) in diameter and up to 10 metres in length.
 We handle a full range of profile weights, and offer an array of alloys and tempers to match your unique specifications.